xNok/dides/README.md

 ## Deployment Trigger

 You can deploy a new version to a set of instances using the deploy endpoint.
-The body tells the coordinator the desired state, the target instances and configuration about the deployment process itself.
+The body tells the coordinator the desired state, the target instances, and configuration about the deployment process itself.

 ```
 POST /deploy